the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 *Max 300 words*

-_The Turing Way_ will help train the data science leaders of the future.
-We are committed to giving all early career data scientists the support they need to confidently publish reproducible, accurate, interpretable, responsible and extendable research.
+We are committed to giving all early career data scientists the support they need to confidently publish reproducible, accurate, interpretable, and responsible research.
-But leaders of the future will not only come from within academia.
-Financial analysts, civil servants, people in third sector organisations, and domain experts in almost every sector will need to evaluate applications of data science and AI.
+We will support financial analysts, civil servants, people in third sector organisations, and domain experts who need to evaluate applications of data science and AI.
-This extension of _The Turing Way_ will be accessible to everyone who wants to learn these skills and the content will adapt to accommodate the needs of these communities.
+_The Turing Way_ books will be accessible to everyone who wants to learn these skills and the content will adapt to accommodate the needs of these communities.

 Pathways:
   * **Training Steering Group** - use of The Turing Way chapters in doctoral training.
   * **Book dash events** - respond to community requests for content and build confidence in early career researchers to share their skills.
-  * **Research engineering team** - chapter on effectively scoping an interdisiplinary project.
+  * **Research engineering and partnerships teams** - chapter on effectively scoping an interdisiplinary project.
-  * **Turing business team** - chapters on agile ways of working, secure data analysis, version control and open source business models.

-_The Turing Way_ will enable world class research by facilitating communication in inter- and multi-disiplinary teams.
+_The Turing Way_ will enable world class research by facilitating communication interdisiplinary teams.
-The chapters will cover the "bridging skills" that are needed for historians to share their knowledge with software engineers, clinicians with deep learning algorithm developers, and civil servants to develop ethical and responsible applications of machine learning technology.
+The chapters will cover the "bridging skills" needed for historians to collaborate with software engineers, clinicians with deep learning algorithm developers, and civil servants to develop ethical and responsible applications of AI technology.

 Pathways:
   * **Living with machines** - bidirectional community support to build a useful resource for interdisiplinary teams.
-  * **Health programme** - chapters on ethical data sharing, analyses within a safe haven environment, and citizen science.
+  * **Health programme** - chapters on responsible data sharing, analyses within a safe haven environment, and citizen science.
   * **Policy programme** - chapters on ethical frameworks and bias in machine learning.
-  * **British library** - chapters on data management, archiving, and data standards and ontologies.
+  * **

 _The Turing Way_ will promote best practice in data science at a global scale.
-It is a "meta-project" in which we will follow our own advice in working openly by design and documenting our processes to make our work easy to re-use.
+It is a "meta-project" developed and documented openly from the start.
 We will nurture a community of contributors who will themselves support a healthy and sustainable open source ecosystem.

 Specific pathways:
-  * **Jupyter and Microsoft Azure development communities** -  contribute and promote _The Turing Way_ across their networks of influence, and to listen to "pain points" in their tools experienced by _The Turing Way's_ community.
+  * **Jupyter and Microsoft Azure development communities** -  contribute and promote _The Turing Way_ across their networks of influence, and to listen to "pain points" in their tools experienced by community members.
+  * **Carpentries community** - co-design training materials and ensure _The Turing Way_ meets the highest pedagogical standards.

 ### Research challenges